Federated Learning with Nonvacuous Generalisation Bounds: Discussion

 \subsubsection{Setup}

-\paragraph*{Dataset Partition} We used the exact same dataset partition as previously, the exact \iid partition.
-Each Client will have the exact same number of samples per class and same number of class.
-Resulting in a dataset size of $540*100=54 000$
+\textbf{Dataset Partition} To build a \iid FL setup, we did as in \Cref{sec:expes}, we consider the case where each user has exactly the same number of samples per class.
+We partition MNIST as follows: we fix the number of users to 100.
+Then, each user receives a dataset size of 540, each class having 54 images.